TylerLu/Developer-Finder/README.md

 ## Containers

-2 Docker images implement the system, each runs in it's own container and they communicate via HTTP/HTTPS.
+2 Docker images implement the system, each runs in its own container and they communicate via HTTP/HTTPS.

 The following diagram illustrates the containers.